Content:

 Unless there is tracking data available, the start type is primarily determined by its location on the field (see: figure 1).
 When only event data is available, start types are based on the following rules:

-• BS 0: The start position of the first event is on its own third AND the first event is a set-piece.
+BS 0: The start position of the first event is in zone 1 (1A/1C/1E) AND the first event is a goal kick or throw-in at the height of the defensive penalty box.

-• BS 1: The start position of the first event is in zone 1 (1A-1E)
+BS 1: The start position of the first event is a set-piece (excepts BS 0) in zone 1 (1A-1E)

-• BS 2: The start position of the first event is in zone 2 (2A-2E)
+BS 2: The start position of the first event is a set- piece in zone 2 (2A-2E)

-• BS 3: The start position of the first event is in zone 3 (3A-3E)
+BS 3: The start position of the first event is a set- piece in zone 3 (3A-3E)

 Figure 1: Sequence Start